Language Translation

 Strip Developments

 A strip development is defined as a multi-lot project that fronts on an existing road.
-A strip development is considered one Project Site.
-These projects are subject to the Rule as must comply, provided the projected combined land disturbance is less than one acre and is not part of a larger common plan of development or sale.
+A strip development is considered one project site.
+These projects are subject to the CSGP and must comply, provided the projected combined land disturbance is one (1) acre or more.

 Strip developments may or may not include land-disturbing activities associated with grading or the installation of infrastructure.
 Strip developments that include initial grading and/or the installation of infrastructure must include the projected land disturbance for these operations plus the projected land disturbance for each lot.
-Strip development that will not require any initial grading or installation of infrastructure are still required to comply with the Rule, provided that the projected land disturbance of each individual lot combined is one acre or more.
+Strip development that will not require any initial grading or installation of infrastructure are still required to comply with the Rule, provided that the projected land disturbance of each individual lot combined is one (1) acre or more.
 The Rule clarifies calculation of land disturbance on each individual lot by utilizing the information contained in the Land Disturbance Section of this manual.

-Single Family Residences
+Single Family Residences (Stand-Alone)

 Off-site Construction Activities that Provide Services to a Project